tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - **Check Sketch.yaml Versions** – Audits every profile against the official indexes and offers inline upgrades when newer versions are available.
 - **New Sketch** – Creates a fresh sketch folder, opens the generated `.ino`, and launches the helper so you can configure profiles immediately.

+### Explore examples quickly

+- **Browse Examples** – Opens a tree of every example sketch exposed by your installed cores and libraries.
+Unlike the Arduino IDE, you can preview the source before opening it in the editor.
+- **Filter by name or folder** – Use the quick filter box to narrow the list by file or directory names when you already know what you are looking for.
+- **Search inside sketches** – Switch to the built-in grep mode to filter examples by the text they contain (for instance, type `rgb` to find examples that manipulate RGB LEDs or look for a specific function call).
+- **Open with one click** – Once the preview matches what you need, open it directly in the editor and start adapting it to your project.

 ### Fine-tune your tooling

 - **Monitor Serial** – Opens a serial terminal with selectable port and baudrate (default 115200).
 Helpful tips appear if the port is busy.